1ucasvb/audioplot/README.md

-# sonify-fx
+# SonifyFx | Sonify f(x)

-Sonify f(x) is a browser-based tool to "plot" mathematical functions using sound.
+SonifyFx is a browser-based tool to "plot" mathematical functions using sound.